EMERF Liaison with Academia and Students

 Machine design processes have evolved considerably over the past few decades due to advancements in computing power.
 Numerous new applications have also been found for machines from the widespread use of power electronics and improvements to battery technology.
 These developments have driven the desire to optimize machine drives for specific applications and have given engineers the computational tools to achieve this goal.
 Dr. Krizan received his B.S. in Electrical Engineering from Bucknell University in 2008 and his PhD in Electrical Engineering from Purdue University in 2012.
 My research focuses on the theory and technical description of techniques developed to optimize machines using population-based algorithms.
 Designing in this fashion allows machines to be optimized for each application over large design spaces all while saving engineering time.

 Where is he Now?
-Dr. Krizan is a Product Development Engineer at Ford Motor Company.
+Dr. Krizan is a Technical Expert - Electric Motor Design at Ford Motor Company.

 Development of an Educational Engineering Workshop on Electric Vehicle and Motor Technology